-Our survey showed that automotive companies are willing to partner on almost any digital transformation initiative, but they are least likely to work with partners on legacy modernization, where they presumably feel they have the in-house knowledge to upgrade those systems on their own.
+Our survey showed that companies are willing to partner on almost any digital transformation initiative, but they are least likely to work with partners on legacy modernization, where they presumably feel they have the in-house knowledge to upgrade those systems on their own.

-Survey participants reported that their automotive companies were most likely to ask an external partner to both lead and deliver on sophisticated initiatives such as drones and VR as well as BPM and enterprise service management solutions.
-Nearly one-third of incumbents in the automotive industry turn to partners for help with these sorts of initiatives that require specialized, hard-to-recruit expertise.
+In financial services, participants reported that their companies were most likely to ask an external partner to both lead and deliver on such sophisticated initiatives as AI, RPA and blockchain.
+One-fourth to one-third of incumbent companies turn to partners for help with these sorts of initiatives that require specialized, hard-to-recruit expertise.

-Automotive companies were more apt to favor internal leadership while partnering with external help for execution on initiatives such as enterprise cloud, internet of things and APIs.
+Financial services firms were more apt to favor internal leadership, while partnering with external help for execution on initiatives such as APIs, 3D printing and enterprise cloud.
 These areas also require specialized expertise and significant resources, but in-house staff may already have some experience in these fields and thus feel more confident directing such projects themselves.